Have you ever

 Valid until canceled

-and transform writing into writing that transforms
+and transform words into words that transform

 Peer Review & Poetry Editors: Ajanàe Dawkins, Geoff Anderson, and Violeta Orozco